 Your premiums are calculated depending on the type and amount of cover you’ve chosen, as well as your personal circumstances including age, health and occupation.
-Income protection premiums can be affected by additional factors - read our Income protection FAQs for further information.
+Income protection premiums can be affected by additional factors.

 When you take out a life insurance policy, you can choose the amount of cover your family would need to continue meeting its financial obligations.
 These obligations might include the mortgage and/or other loan repayments, school fees, utility bills and everyday living costs.

 How does life insurance pay out?

 Depending on your type of policy, your family might receive a lump-sum payment once they’ve submitted a valid claim on your policy.
 Refer to the Product Disclosure Statement (PDS) for details.

 Some policies will pay out a small amount immediately to cover your funeral and other urgent costs, before paying the balance once the claim has been fully processed.

 Which type and amount of life insurance is right for me?